Adaptive quantum state tomography with iterative particle filtering: Discussion

 \section{Discussion}

-Given that we set out to demonstrate that our method is adept at QST regardless of the purity of the state, we now show its advantage over other contemporary Bayesian methods.
+Given that we set out to demonstrate that our method is adept at QST regardless of the purity of the state, we now show (in addition to Fig.~\ref{fig:purity}) its advantage over other contemporary Bayesian methods.
 Self-guided quantum tomography (SGQT) is a method that learns pure states through `Simultaneous Perturbation Stochastic Approximation' (SPSA) \cite{Fer:14:PRL}.
 However, it does not report error bars and works poorly for mixed states.
 Practical adaptive quantum tomography (PAQT) \cite{CCS:17:NJP} is a more rounded technique that builds on SGQT by applying measurements learned by SGQT on a Bayesian particle filter.
 PAQT can therefore report error bars, and estimate both pure and mixed states.
 In the process of making a unified technique, PAQT compromises on the infidelities reported by SGQT for pure states.
-In Figure~\ref{fig:Infid_bay}, we demonstrate the median infidelities of SGQT, PAQT and our method for both one qubit pure and mixed states against the number of measurements $N$.
-Although, SGQT and our protocol estimates $\rho$ equally well for pure states, our advantage over both techniques is visible when we compare there performance for states of arbitrary purity.
+In Fig.~\ref{fig:Infid_bay}, we demonstrate the mean infidelities of SGQT, PAQT and our method for both one qubit pure and mixed states against the number of measurements $N$.
+Data used for SGQT and PAQT plots is provided by the authors in \cite{GFF:16:SUP}.
+Our advantage over both techniques is visible especially when we compare there performance for states of arbitrary purity.

+The accuracy of estimated quantum state can be studied by means of relevant inequalities which are Cram\'er-Rao inequality $C \leq F^{-1}$, quantum Cram\'er-Rao inequality $C \leq J^{-1}$ and the Gill-Massar (GM) ineqaulity $\tr\left(F J^{-1}\right)$ $\leq d-1$, where $C, F$ and $J$ are covarinace, classical Fisher information and quantum Fisher information matrices, respectively \cite{GM:00:PRA}.
+These fundamental inequalities established the lower bounds for several accuracy metrics, such as mean square error and infidelity, considering the impact of the finite ensemble size on the estimation uncertainty.
+The GM bound for the mean squared Bures distance in $d$ dimensional quantum system for finite number of copies $N$ is given as \cite{ZHU:12:THE}